-Today we’re going to talk about the phases of your ex’s rebound relationship and when you can expect a rebound relationship to fail.
+Today we’re going to talk about the stages of your ex’s rebound relationship and when you can expect a rebound relationship to fail.

 What’s fascinating about this topic is that everyone seems to have a different idea of when a rebound relationship will fail.

 Some say that 90% fail within the first month; others say 90% will fail within three months.
 Yet others say that 60% will fail in three months’ time…

 I’ve found that the truth is none of those things.

 In all there are 7 complete stages that you can expect your exes rebound relationship to go through.

 - The Fight or Flight Stage

 - The Epiphany Stage

 But first let’s tackle when we can expect a rebound relationship to fail.

 When Can We Expect Your Exes Rebound Relationship To Fail?